microsoft/vscode-docs/docs/java/java-tutorial.md

 <a class="tutorial-feedback-btn" onclick="reportIssue('java-tutorial', 'getting-started')" href="javascript:void(0)">Report an issue</a>

-## Setting up Visual Studio Code for Java Development
+## Setting up VS Code for Java development

 ### Coding Pack for Java

-To help you set up quickly, you can install the **Coding Pack for Java**, which includes VS Code, the JDK, and essential Java extensions.
+To help you set up quickly, you can install the **Coding Pack for Java**, which includes VS Code, the Java Development Kit (JDK), and essential Java extensions.
 The Coding Pack can be used as a clean installation, or to update or repair an existing development environment.

 <a class="tutorial-install-extension-btn" href="https://aka.ms/vscode-java-installer-win">Install the Coding Pack for Java - Windows</a>